nickd16/Deep-Edge-Detection-RCF-Implementation/README.md

 # Deep-Edge-Detection---RCF-Implementation

-This project is an implementation of the deep edge detection method known as Richer Convolutional Features for Edge Detection
+This project is an implementation of the deep edge detection method known as Richer Convolutional Features for Edge Detection by Yun Liu, Ming-Ming Cheng, Xiaowei Hu, Jia-Wang Bian, Le Zhang, Xiang Bai, and Jinhui Tang

 To read the original paper and see other implementations, visit https://paperswithcode.com/paper/richer-convolutional-features-for-edge